Rakshana-Sakthivel/M2_myproject-/6_Report/README.md

 # WHERE
 Used in Hospitals
 # WHY
-Patient

-Pa Patient tient monitoring bridges the barrier of access by providing care to patients where they are, when they need it
+Patient  monitoring bridges the barrier of access by providing care to patients where they are, when they need it

-WHEN
+# WHEN
 High-capability, multifunction monitors are typically used in hospitals and clinics to ensure a high level of quality patient care

-HOW
+# HOW
 The ADC sends the data to a microprocessor based signal processor which extracts features such as heart rate and blood pressure.
 After processing, the physiological signals are displayed on a display device and usually sent to a centralized ICU display system and frequently to a electronic patient record.
 # HIGH LEVEL REQUIREMENTS
 1) HLR1--->Power supply unit